From indexed grammars to generating functions: The case of one index symbol

 However, the recursions defining $N_{n}(z)$ are intertwined and formidable:

 with $N_{0}=1=M_{0}$.
-It is possible to eliminate $M$ but the resulting nonlinear recursion does not appear to be a bargain (it is possible that a multivariate generating function as per Example~\ref{ex:BG} may be helpful).
-The reader is invited to invent grammars of this type with more difficult recursions. \end{example}
+It is possible to eliminate $M$ but the resulting nonlinear recursion does not appear to be a bargain (it is possible that a multivariate generating function as per Example~\ref{ex:BG} may be helpful). \end{example}